 advise the customer that TWC-VR will not provide any of the services listed on the IWP if the ticket is still assigned to the other EN.

-In some situations, TTW's central office program specialist may identify customers with tickets assigned to ENs.
+In some situations, the State Office Program Specialist for Federal Planning, SSA, and Ticket to Work may identify customers with tickets assigned to ENs.
 The VR counselors assigned to those customers' cases will be notified by email that the customers' tickets are already assigned to an EN.
 When VR staff receives this email, notify the customer that the ticket is assigned and follow the procedures previously outlined.

 …